 Importance of museums in tourism

 Many people will travel to places with museums and often attend because of what they can see.
-Not all places offer access to the same type of content, which provides them with more reason to visit.
+Not all places offer access to the same type of content, which provides them with more reasons to visit.
 As there are so many different types of things to see, it’s hard to imagine someone unable to find something to like.